StevenKehrli/Trelnex/Trelnex.Core.Amazon/README.md

 Trelnex.Core.Amazon bridges the gap between the Trelnex framework and AWS services, providing implementations that follow the patterns and interfaces defined in the core libraries while leveraging AWS-specific functionality.

-## CommandProviders
+## DataProviders

-The library includes command providers for AWS data services that implement the `ICommandProvider` interface from Trelnex.Core.Data.
+The library includes data providers for AWS data services that implement the `IDataProvider` interface from Trelnex.Core.Data.

-### DynamoCommandProvider - DynamoDB
+### DynamoDataProvider - DynamoDB

 <details>